opencontainers/runc/config-linux.md

 * ipc -> ipc processes in the container can only communicate with other processes inside same container

 * uts -> uts Hostname and NIS domain name are specific to the container

+* user -> user uids/gids on the host are mapped to different uids/gids in the container, so root in a container could be a non-root, unprivileged uid on the host

 ## Linux Control groups